kumahq/kuma-website/app/docs/dev/policies/virtual-outbound.md

 Limitations:

 - Complex virtual outbounds do not work for cross-zone traffic.
 This is because only service tags are propagated across zones.
 - When duplicate `(hostname, port)` combinations are detected, the virtual outbound with the highest priority takes over.
-For more information, see [the documentation on how Kuma chooses the right policy](/docs/{{ page.version }}/policies/how-kuma-chooses-the-right-policy-to-apply).
+For more information, see [the documentation on how {{site.mesh_product_name}} chooses the right policy](/docs/{{ page.version }}/policies/how-kuma-chooses-the-right-policy-to-apply).
 All duplicate instances are logged.

 `conf.host` and `conf.port` are processed as [go text templates](https://pkg.go.dev/text/template) with a key-value pair derived from `conf.parameters`.